kylehodgson/kasaverde/README.md

 # What can I use it for?

 `kasaverde` is very good for things that are always on, but don't need to be - so, a cordless toothbrush charger, a cordless beard trimmer charger, phone charger, lawn mower battery charger.
-Things that need to run a few hours, but you don't care if they run now or later.  `kasaverde` also works well for appliances like dehumidifiers.
+Things that need to run a few hours, but you don't care if they run now or later.  `kasaverde` also works well for appliances like dehumidifiers, particularly ones that start dehumidifying as soon as power is provided.

 If a thing in your home uses electricity, is compatible with a TP-Link Kasa smart plug, and will start doing what it does once the power comes back on, `kasaverde` can help.

 You probably shouldn't use `kasaverde` for your tea kettle, coffee maker, or toaster though, as those aren't really using power unless you want toast, coffee or tea.
+Plus, it would make you wait until the power was green again before you had your coffee, which seems like a non-starter to me.
 So, if you turn it on to use it, and it turns off when you're done, it's not a great fit.

 # How does it know when the power is green?